 -had to replay the audio

 4 years working for Caltrain

--sends information to train conductors of PNA
+-sends information to train conductors of passengers needing assistance (PNA)

 -sees about 4 blind passengers a day

 -be aware of ambient noise

 KillerLag r/askblind people

 -older clients may not know how to use new technology